 The wait.
 CarMax advertises 30 minutes.
 Real customers on Reddit and car forums consistently report total times of 1 to 2 hours.
 Some report waits stretching to 4 hours on busy Saturdays.
 You are sitting in a dealership lobby the entire time.

 The online quote versus in-store reality.
 This is something sellers need to understand before they go.
 CarMax's online "instant offer" is an estimate based on the information you provide.
 When you bring the car in and they see it with their own eyes, the number can change.
-This is not theoretical.
+This isn't theoretical.
 Documented cases include a $17,000 online offer dropping to $14,500 in person, and a $1,900 online offer reduced to $500 after the in-store appraisal.
-CarMax's fine print discloses this, but most people do not read it.
+CarMax's fine print discloses this, but most people don't read it.

 Payment.
 They write you a check or initiate a direct deposit.
 If you take the check, your bank may put a hold on it for a few days depending on the amount.